Free Activities & Almost-Free Activities: All Over Maui!

 - Kaanapali Walk.
 Another nice walk, about 1 mile each way, is along the oceanfront boardwalk next to Kaanapali Beach.
 The paved sidewalk extends from the Hyatt Hotel; past hotels and restaurants, including the Whalers Village shopping center; to Black Rock, near the Sheraton Hotel.

 - Crafts Fair.
 Maui’s local arts and craft fairs are great weekend activities.
 The one closest to Honokeana Cove is conducted on Sundays, behind the Lahaina Post Office.
 There are many booths, both indoors and outside, selling local crafts and clothing, and they charge only a dollar admission.
+(Late 2017, this fair was temporarily relocated to the Gateway shopping center.)

 - Farmers Markets.
 Visit the local Maui Farmers Markets.
 There’s a nearby one at the Farmers Market store, 3636 Lower Honoapiilani Road on Monday-Wednesday-Friday mornings.
 There are other farmers markets and craft fairs scattered all over Maui.
 (An hour’s drive across the island, there’s a BIG Farmers Market and Swap Meet at the Maui Community College in Kahalui, on Saturday mornings.)